cwses1/sqlcurrent-dot-com/source/branch-statement.rst

 ========================================================================================================================
 Defines a branch.
 A branch associates a database with versions.
-For more information, see :ref:`branch-concept`.
+For more information, see :ref:`branch`.

 Syntax Overview
 -----------------